What is the Little Black Dress Initiative?

 How Can I Make a Difference?

 Purchase one of our custom t-shirts that proudly display the phrase “This Shirt Feeds Greenville,” which are available to purchase at Tapped and Pitt Street Brewing Company for $20.

 You don’t have to be a member of the JLG, we welcome anyone who wants to join us!

-You can give online during the campaign, or you can mail donations to our address:
+You can give online at the link below during the campaign, or you can mail donations to our address: